EGI-Federation/cloud-info-provider/README.md

 The location of the CAs depending on how you installed the different python packages (using deb/rpm packages or `pip`).

-For debian-based systems (e.g. ubuntu), use the following:
+For debian-based systems (e.g. Ubuntu), use the following:

 ```sh
 cd /usr/local/share/ca-certificates